shopstic/k8s-env-injector/README.md

 ## Deployment

 Helm chart is provided in `charts` directory.
+Two values that always should be specified are:
+- `mutationWebhook.namespaceSelector`.
+It should select only the namespace where application is deployed to.
-Most importantly, it requires `mutationWebhook.baseUrl` value to be specified.

-`baseUrl` describes location where the application is accessible.
+- `mutationWebhook.baseUrl` value to be specified. `baseUrl` describes location where the application is accessible.
   It must start with `https://` and it mustn't end with `/` (e.g. `https://example.com` is a valid `baseUrl`).

 Admission controllers must be accessible via `https`, so to make the application accessible reverse proxy that will handle `https` traffic should be placed in front.